Rtn. this y

 The fund’s investments can be organised into four global improvement themes linked to the SDGs – climate action, natural resources, enabling and basic human needs.
 A considerable share of the companies’ revenue is derived from at least one of these themes.
 This could be companies that offer technologies for tackling climate change, such as alternative energy, energy efficiency and green buildings, or companies that are helping to protect land and marine biodiversity.

 Sustainability and climate-related risk assessment is integrated into the fund’s investment-decision process.
 The composition of the fund is based on quantitative ESG KPIs, mainly because the fund only invests in companies that, in the fund management company’s view, contribute to the achievement of the SDGs.
 In addition, the performance of the fund is measured using other KPIs linked to ESG factors.
 These include a weighted ESG score and a pre-defined climate strategy.
 The ESG score accounts for the ESG performance of each individual company, their GHG emissions and their contributions to achieving the SDGs.
-The climate strategy requires reduction of the fund’s carbon footprint, investment in climate-positive activities rather than fossil-fuel users and producers, and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.
+The climate strategy requires reduction of the fund’s carbon footprint, investment in climate-positive activities and systematically rewarding companies that are actively striving to reduce climate-related risks and have a science-based target for reducing their GHG emissions.

 The fund is managed systematically, and ESG factors play a central role in the investment-decision process.